raw-labs/compose-deployment/README.md

 Once RAW services have started:
 * To use Jupyter Notebooks with RAW, go to [http://localhost:8888](http://localhost:8888).
-* To access the RAW Web Adminstration UI, go to [http://localhost:9000](http://localhost:9000) (or `http://${PUBLIC_ADDRESS}` if you configured the proxy).
+* To access the RAW Web Administration UI, go to [http://localhost:9000](http://localhost:9000) (or `http://${PUBLIC_ADDRESS}` if you configured the proxy).

-#### macOS

-On macOS, when launching RAW for the first time you may be prompted to grant permissions to RAW to access your home directory.
-This is expected as RAW requires write access to the directory where it is installed.
+A video tutorial on the RAW Web Administration UI is available [here](https://www.youtube.com/playlist?list=PLS9s46JylP7G39cAk8kDEwFOJcT6q29qD).

 ### Configuration